burak-ozenc/cs50-final/README.md

 2- WebApp(cs50-image-processor-web-app) - WebApp has Controller which exposes the necessary method as an API.
 Also has UI project.

 3-UnitTests(cs50-image-processing-unit-tests) - UnitTests has test method for the project.
-Since project has 1 method, I have not go in detail.
+Since project has 1 method, I did not go in detail.

 Backend is written .NET 6.
 I tried to implement Template Design Method for this particular process.
 I checked several design methods and this one I found logical to the concept.